Last Updated on September 6, 2021 by Grow with Bovees

 How to Kill Unwanted Grass in Your Vegetable Garden

 Grass seeds can blow all over the place and can be a pain in the grass when they reach your veggie patch.
 That said, here’s how to eliminate grass in your veg garden.

 Billed as an effective and non-toxic method of grass control in vegetable gardens, tilling or cultivating the soil around the plants can be done a day or two before the pouring rain by pulling out the grass with your hands.

 If you have a lot of grass growing in your vegetable garden, you may want to throw on a pair of gardening gloves, and grab a small seat.
 Now grab the grass by its roots, and twist and pull upwards to remove the grass.

-You can also use a stand-up weed removal tool for removing grass in a more comfortable position.
+You can also use a stand-up weed puller for removing grass in a more comfortable position.
 But even though the tines of the tool will loosen and turn the soil, it may sometimes leave the roots behind, so you will have to pull the remaining parts by hand.

 If you’re using any gardening tools for the task, and the grass you’d like to get rid of is located fairly close to the vegetables, your best bet is to use your bare hands to pull them out to avoid damaging your vegetables.